Meister Eder und sein Pumuckl: 2003: Feature film "Pumuckl and his circus adventures"

 The film "Pumuckl and his Circus Adventure" was produced between 1999 and 2003.
 In the movie, Eder died off-screen, resulting in Pumuckl deciding to move to Eder's cousin, who is played by Hans Clarin, who, due to his bad health, was no longer able to voice Pumuckl, which is why the character was voiced by Kai Taschner instead.

 2023: Neue Geschichten vom Pumuckl

 In the summer of 2022, a new German family television series based on the Meister Eder und sein Pumuckl series created by Ellis Kaut called Neue Geschichten vom Pumuckl (in English: New Stories from Pumuckl) was filmed and released on RTL+ on December 11, 2023.
 The premiere was at the end of June 2023 as part of the Munich Film Festival, where the production was awarded the Audience Award of the Kinderfilmfest.
 From October 26, 2023, the first three episodes were shown in selected cinemas for a short time.
 On December 25 and 26, 2023, both RTL and ORF 1 showed all episodes on linear television.

+2025: Feature film "Pumuckl und das große Missverständnis"

+"Pumuckl und das große Missverständnis" (in English: Pumuckl and the Big Misunderstanding) is a feature film by Marcus H. Rosenmüller.
+The film was released in German cinemas on October 30, 2025.
+Pumuckl lives with Florian Eder, who continues to run his late uncle Meister Eder's small backyard carpentry workshop in Munich.